partigabor/aromatica-old/content/items/saffron.md

 ![saffron](/images/photos/saffron-1-aromatiques.jpg?width=33vw&classes=shadow "Image source: Aromatiques")

+The stigmas or styles of the saffron crocus flower; stamen of Crocus sativus.

+.

-Dried pungent stigmas of the old world saffron crocus.
+According to WordNet: Dried pungent stigmas of the Old World saffron crocus.

 Saffron (*Crocus sativus* L.) is a culinary spice and dye from the *Iridaceae* family,[^powo] originating in the region(s) of Greece; Near EastIt is used for its stigma (style), primarily for paella, bouillabaise, rice, tagine, fevers.
 Its aroma is described as pungent, bitter, with a heat index of 0.[^ucla_medicinal_2002]

 |English|Arabic|Chinese|Hungarian|
 |-------|------|-------|---------|